NOAA-GFDL/CatalogBuilder/doc/generation.rst

 What is a catalog template?
 ---------------------------

-A catalog template is a YAML file defining headerlist, output path template, output file template, and input/output paths.
+A catalog template is a YAML file defining headerlist, input path template, input file template, and input/output paths.

 Using a custom template
 -----------------------